alberreman/Distributed-Collaborative-Entity/Adding and Removing Stakeholder Groups.md

 -   Any stakeholder-led referendum will need to get some minimum amount of support in its local stakeholder group.

--   Any proposal passed by the board will also have to pass a universal ballot: if 2/3 majority of SH voters deny the proposal, it will not pass.
+-    Only select, high-impact and prespecified board decisions will also have to be considered in a universal ballot.

 **Software Considerations**